Roger Bowen: Life

+Chess

 Bowen was a tournament chess player who participated in several events in the 1970s.
 In the early 1980s, Bowen enjoyed another round of weekly TV work with recurring roles on House Calls (starring former M*A*S*H sitcom alumnus Wayne Rogers), At Ease, and Maggie Briggs.
 He made his final credited film appearance in the 1991 comedy What About Bob? starring Bill Murray and Richard Dreyfuss.

-Death
+Personal life

+Bowen met and married the Bronx-raised Ann Raim, in Chicago.